Although it can seem intimidating and overwhelming, these helpful tips and tricks will make concealed carry a snap!

 A great option I recently discovered are Super Leight Women's Foam Earplugs from Howard Leight.
 They're designed for smaller ear canals so they're super comfortable, reusable and they come with a great little carrying case.
 At 14 pairs for as low as $3.97 at Rural King, what's not to love?

 If you're looking for a pair of muffs, definitely look for products with a 28 to 31 NRR.
-While some shooters like passive muffs (best for indoor shooting), I prefer electric cans but that's simply a matter of personal preference.
+While some shooters like passive muffs (best for indoor shooting), I prefer electric cans (especially for sport shooting) but that's simply a matter of personal preference.

 From Radians Women's Shooting Glasses to my personal favorite, Oakley SI Ballistic M-Frame 2.0 Shooting Glasses, it all depends on what you're looking for and sometimes more importantly, what you can afford.
 The bottom line is - as long as they meet the American National Standards Institute standard (more on that here), you're good to go.